lewishowles/components/src/components/content/tab-group/tab-group.md

 - default: `"auto"`
 - options: `"auto"` | `"manual"`

-Controls whether tab activation follows focus.
-In `"auto"` mode (default), arrow keys both move focus and activate the tab.
-In `"manual"` mode, arrow keys move focus only; press Enter or Space to activate.
+Controls whether a focused tab becomes active automatically or only when it is activated.
 Use `"manual"` when activating a tab triggers a data fetch, for example.

 ### `rememberSelection`